carodew/carodew.github.io/_posts/projects/ux/2014-01-01-Nava-Caseflow-build-hearing-schedule.md

 I also recommended we forgo writing a traditional research report in favor of capturing our insights into a service blueprint.
 This way we could co-create the blueprint during our user interviews to quickly build our understanding and keep the conversations productive, and we would end with a durable artifact that could be picked up by a future team quickly should development work be postponed.

 As we went, we learned that a traditional service blueprint did not fit our communication needs  – the frontstage and backstage delineations did not make sense for a wholly internal process.
-As we went we pivoted the format a journey map that better represented our insights.
+We pivoted the format a journey map that better represented our insights.

 <figure>
 	<img src="{{ page.img-path }}/BuildHearingSched-workflow@2x.png" alt="A user journey map showing all the steps required to build the hearing schedule, highlighting pain points, people involved, tools used, and additional notes." />